-The Alberta Emergency Management Agency, in partnership with other organizations, host a variety of emergency management conferences, workshops, seminars and consultations across the province to help educate, prepare and engage Albertans.
+The Alberta Emergency Management Agency (AEMA), in partnership with other organizations, host a variety of emergency management conferences, workshops, seminars and consultations across the province to help educate, prepare and engage Albertans.

 These important opportunities provide a platform for the professional development of the emergency management sector.

 Emergency Management Exemplary Service Award (EMESA) is a prestigious recognition of exceptional service and achievement in the field of emergency management for deserving individuals and groups in 5 categories: